 However, every now and then, they’re quite hidden from the GUI.
 This post describes how to access them on pretty much any site!

-In Modern, this is even easier – the Alert subscription appears as a pretty pop-up, when you just click “…” -> “Alert me”.
-That’s a nice small improvement over the classic experience, I’d say.
+Not too badly!
+It’s actually even easier than in Classic – the Alert subscription appears as a pretty pop-up, when you just click “…” -> “Alert me”.
+That’s a nice small improvement over the Classic (or “classic”) experience, I’d say.